 - Information Desk – The Information Booth, located near the main entrance, close to the check-in counters, is open 24 hours.
 They will do everything from store your bags to lend you snow brushes, scrapers and jumper cables to get your car going after a snowfall.
 Nice!

-- Luggage Storage & Lockers – A secured coat check and baggage room is available 24 hours at the airport.
-Report to the Information Booth near airport check-in for service.
-Rates: $2.35 per day or $14.60 per week for coats or boots and $2.35 per day for small items such as keys.
+- Luggage Storage & Lockers – Baggage storage is not available; however, you can store small items such as coats, shoes/boots, keys.
+Inquire at the Information Booth near the airport check-in for service.
+Rates: $2.40 per day or $14.60 per week/item.
 Debit cards, credit cards and CAD$ accepted.

-- Currency Exchange – Location: ICE, International arrivals, landside • Airside, 2nd floor.
+- Currency Exchange – Location: ICE, International arrivals, landside • Airside, 2nd floor, near Gate 33.